Optical signatures of bulk g-wave altermagnetism in MnTe: Introduction

 \section{Introduction}

-Altermagnets promise new spin-dependent functionalities due their unique properties favorable for spintronics applications.
-These include not only the combination of ferromagetic splitting, antiferromagnetic zero net magnetization and THz dynamics, but also unique spintronics response due to their nodal d, g, or i-wave spin order~\cite{altermagnet1,altermagnet2}.
-Their spin-split bands in momentum space make it possible to efficiently control electronic spins while their vanishing net magnetic moment protects the spin information against unwanted external disturbances.
-Extensive research efforts are being made in order to screen the large number of altermagnetic candidate materials, including insulators and semiconductors but also metals, for their use in spintronics~\cite{altermagnet2,reichlova-nature-review,mokrousov-review-altermagnets,review-arxiv-china1}.
+Altermagnets promise new magnetic functionalities due to their spin-dependent electronic properties favorable for spintronics applications.
+These include not only the combination of ferromagnet-like splitting in k-space, antiferromagnet-like zero net magnetization and THz dynamics, but also unique responses to electric and magnetic fields due to their nodal d, g, or i-wave spin order~\cite{altermagnet1,altermagnet2}.
+This is because their spin-split bands in momentum space make it possible to efficiently control electronic spins while their vanishing net magnetic moment protects the spin information against unwanted external disturbances.
+A wide variety of altermagnetic candidate materials, including insulators and semiconductors, but also metals, is currently being screened for their use in spintronics~\cite{altermagnet2,reichlova_nature_review,mokrousov_review_altermagnets,guo2025}.

-At present, the semiconducting compound~$\alpha$-MnTe~\cite{altermagnet1} is one of the most prominent materials for the study of altermagnetism.
-While for another popular altermagnetic candidate material RuO$_2$ there is considerable debate as to which structures show d-wave altermagnetism \cite{fedchenko_ruo2,AHE_ruO2_china1,moser_ruo2,muSR_ruO2_japan}, the altermagnetic character of MnTe has been experimentally confirmed through anomalous Hall effect measurements~\cite{betancourt_MnTe} and aninsotropic magneto resistance measurements \cite{GonzalezBetancourt2024_anisotropic_magres}.
-Moreover, its nodal bulk g-wave spin order was directly observed in the spin-dependent band splitting by angle-resolved photo emission spectroscopy (ARPES) by several groups~\cite{krempasky2024,osumi_arpes_mnte2024,Arpes_japan1}.
-Furthermore, X-ray magnetic circular dichroism has been used to characterize this altermagnet~\cite{amin_xmcd_mnte_2024}, and a series of theoretical and experimental investigations have focused on its transport properties~\cite{kazmin2025andreev,GonzalezBetancourt2024_anisotropic_magres,kluczyk_anomalous_hall}.
+The semiconducting compound~$\alpha$-MnTe~\cite{altermagnet1} has emerged as a prominent material for the study of altermagnetism as its nodal bulk g-wave spin order has been directly observed in the spin-dependent band splitting by angle-resolved photo emission spectroscopy (ARPES)~\cite{krempasky2024,osumi_arpes_mnte2024,Arpes_japan1}.
+This is in contrast to another popular altermagnetic candidate material RuO$_2$, for which differing results have been published for different structures~\cite{fedchenko_ruo2,AHE_ruO2_china1,moser_ruo2,muSR_ruO2_japan}.
+In the case of $\alpha$-MnTe, its altermagnetic character has also been experimentally confirmed through anomalous Hall effect measurements~\cite{betancourt_MnTe} and anisotropic magneto resistance measurements \cite{GonzalezBetancourt2024_anisotropic_magres}.
+Further, X-ray magnetic circular dichroism has been used to characterize its magnetic properties~\cite{amin_xmcd_mnte_2024}, and a series of theoretical and experimental investigations have focused on its transport characteristics~\cite{kazmin2025andreev,GonzalezBetancourt2024_anisotropic_magres,kluczyk_anomalous_hall}.